Skip to main content

 sh shebang

-The sh shebang is used to specify that the script should be run in a POSIX-compliant shell.
-For example, in Ubuntu there the /bin/sh is a symlink to dash which is a POSIX-compliant shell.
+The sh shebang says the script should run in a POSIX-compliant shell.
+For example, in Ubuntu the /bin/sh is a symlink to dash.
+And dash is a POSIX-compliant shell.

 Windows POSIX

-Systems like Cygwin and WSL provide a POSIX-compatible environment on Windows.
+Tools like Cygwin and WSL give a POSIX-compatible environment on Windows.
 They translate POSIX system calls into Windows API calls.